rreischke/nonLimber_integrals/README.md

 The code is compiled by typing make install.
 In the main directory there is another makefile for an example main.
 The documentation can be created via doxygen -g doxyfile followed by doxygen doxyfile .
 Only standard libraries and the GSL are needed.

 For the python module, `pip install .` (or `pip install -e .` for a `develop` install) should do the trick.
 An up-to-date version of `pip` (10+) is required.
-You might have to install pybind11, but this should work automatically
+You might have to install pybind11, but this should work automatically.

 ##  Running the code
 There exists a python test file showing which things one should pass to the constructor of the class.
-In principle the class needs to be initialize
+In principle the class needs to be initialized once.
+This is especially true if the Bessel functions are precomputed since this would generate unnecessary overhead.
+If you want to update the spectra, the weights or anything, you should just call the init_splines method to set up the new splines without touching the Bessel functions.

+The arguments in the constructor are:
+* precompute: if set True, Besselfunctions are precomputed, speeds up the calculation.
+* number_count: the first `<number_count>` entries are treated as the galaxy clustering, while the remaining are treated as cosmic shear.